JPandino/PLIM_UHR/README.md

-# MILPM-PSH
+# MILP-PSH
-MIXED INTEGER LINEAR PROGRAMMING MODEL FOR PUMPED STORAGE HYDROPOWER - MILPM-PSH
+MIXED INTEGER LINEAR PROGRAMMING MODEL FOR PUMPED STORAGE HYDROPOWER - MILP-PSH

 ## Descriptiopn
 Pumped Storage Hydropower (PSH) are energy storage systems that utilize upper and lower reservoirs, with reversible turbopump units, to store gravitational potential energy.
 This model for